name2005117/mic_project/README.md

 # mic_project

+Note: When creating yhe new project, "seed" seed is the one that we use to build.

 MetaModel:

 Our Meta Model is constructed referring to the mechanics translational content in MSL (Modelica Standard Library).
 The Model domain is where we define our 1-dimensional translational mechanical systems and it contains four child nodes as listed below: